FormulaSDC/CarND-Capstone/README.md

 * Smoothly follow waypoints in the simulator.
 * Respect the target top speed.
 * Stop at traffic lights when needed.
-* Stop and restart controllers when DBW is disables/enabled.
+* Stop and restart controllers when DBW is disabled/enabled.
 * Publish throttle, steering, and brake commands at 50 Hz.

 To achieve these objectives, we implemented a finite state machine consisting of 3 states : (i) `go` state,  (ii) `stop` state, and (iii) `idle` state.
 In the absence of a traffic light or if the light is green, the state is set to `go` with target speed set to the speed limit while ensuring that the transition from current to target speed is smooth.
 If a red or yellow traffic light is detected, state is set to `stop` if it is possible to bring the car to halt without exceeding maximum braking.
 Again, a smooth transition is implemented from current speed to 0.
 Once the car has come to halt, state is changed to `idle`.
 The speed in `idle` state is set to zero and the car remains in this state until the light turns green and car goes back to `go` state.
-For yaw control, we have used `YawController` already provided while for throttle, we used a proportional controller which takes as input the error in speed.
+For yaw control, we have used `YawController` already provided while for throttle/braking, we used a proportional controller which takes as input the error in speed.
+As a final step, low pass filters were applied before publishing the commands to ROS.

 ### Traffic Light Detection
-The traffic light detection has been realized with the help of OpenCV Cascade Classifier, based on Viola and Jones (P. Viola and M. J. Jones, ìRobust real-time face detection,î International journal of computer vision, vol. 57, no. 2, pp. 137ñ154, 2004.
+The traffic light detection has been realized with the help of OpenCV Cascade Classifier, based on Viola and Jones (P. Viola and M. J. Jones, ‚ÄúRobust real-time face detection,‚Äù International journal of computer vision, vol. 57, no. 2, pp. 137‚Äì154, 2004.
 ) framework.
 Training samples were collected from simulator and rosbag frames with the addition of images from [Bosch dataset](https://hci.iwr.uni-heidelberg.de/node/6132).
 For data augmentation and cascade classifier training custom OpenCV modification by one of the authors was used (https://github.com/diz-vara/opencv).
 Once a traffic light has been identified, the bounding box is scaled to a 16x32 pixel image.